bdasgupta02/simple-dsa-cpp/README.md

 ### Planned
 - Erase window function for array list
-- BST, Fenwick, Trie, Graph w/ common algos
+- TreeNode, BST, Fenwick, Trie (list of words auto conversion), Radix Tree (list of sentences auto conversion), Graph w/ common algos

 ### Notes
 - Implementation of member functions are in header files due to (1) generic types, and (2) issue with VSCode